 If you have been hurt in a car accident in Texas, you may not be familiar with the steps you need to take to secure compensation for your injuries and damage to your property.
 One of the most important pieces of information that can help your injury claim is your accident report.
-If you need to pursue legal action against the person who caused the crash, this report is often vital to your case.
+If you need to pursue legal action against the person who caused the crash, reading and understanding your Texas accident report is often vital to your case.

 The Texas Department of Transportation (TxDOT) is the agency that stores and issues crash records for the state of Texas.
 A Texas Peace Officer’s Crash Report (CR-3) is completed by a law enforcement officer investigating a traffic crash involving damage of $1,000 or more or a collision resulting in injury or death.
 A Driver’s Crash Report (CR-2) is completed by a driver involved in a crash not investigated by a law enforcement officer, with damage less than $1,000, or that did not result in injury or death.